ragepanz/ragepanz/README.md

 ### Areas of Interest
 - Backend web application development
-- Server-side rendering and application structure
+- Server-side rendering with PHP and Blade
-- REST-style architecture
+- Structured application and routing
 - Containerized development using Docker
 - Web server configuration (Nginx)